PanDAWMS/panda-docs/docs/source/client/pchain.rst

      - Description
    * - opt_inDS
      - Input datasets (a list of strings)
+   * - opt_input_location
+     - The directory name where input files are downloaded (string. optional)
    * - opt_site
-     - The site name where the Gitlab CI/CD is reachable (string)
+     - The site name where the Gitlab CI is reachable (string)
    * - opt_api
-     - The API of the Gitlab CI projects (string, e.g. `https://<hostname>/api/v4/projects`)
+     - The API of the Gitlab projects (string, e.g. `https://<hostname>/api/v4/projects`)
    * - opt_projectID
      - The project ID of the gitlab repository where pipelines run (int)
    * - opt_ref